-22 GHz maser emission is detected, spanning a velocity range of 600 km s-1 nearly symmetric about the systemic velocity of the galaxy (Greenhill & Gwinn 1997; Gallimore et al. 2001).
-The maser spots extend out to ~0.8 pc, aligned along a position angle of roughly -45° .
-While symmetric in velocity, the "red masers" at positive velocities are a factor ~4-5 brighter than the "blue masers" (Gallimore et al. 2001).
-In particular H2O, 22 GHz emission requires hydrogen densities of ~107-1011 cm-3 and dust temperatures above ~400 K, but not too far in excess of 1000-1500 K (Neufeld 2000).
+The fact that mega-masers are almost exclusively found in Seyfert 2 galaxies (Ramolla et al. 2011) is consistent with the picture that disc maser emission is produced and beamed close to the plane of the obscuring material.
+In NGC 1068, nuclear H2O 22 GHz maser emission is detected, spanning a velocity range of $600 \,\mathrm{km \, s^{-1}}$ nearly symmetric about the systemic velocity of the galaxy (Greenhill & Gwinn 1997; Gallimore et al. 2001).
+The maser spots extend out to $\sim 0.8$ pc, aligned along a position angle of roughly $-45^{\circ}$ .
+While symmetric in velocity, the 'red masers' at positive velocities are a factor ~4-5 brighter than the 'blue masers' (Gallimore et al. 2001).
+In particular H2O, 22 GHz emission requires hydrogen densities of $\sim 10^7 - 10^{11} \text{ cm}^{-3}$ and dust temperatures above ~ 400 K, but not too far in excess of 1000-1500 K (Neufeld 2000).
 The pump rate of different water emission lines (22, 183, 321 and 325 GHz) depends sensitively on the local density and temperature (Neufeld 2000).
 The detection of these higher transitions in the future (e.g. with ALMA) can therefore provide valuable information on the conditions close to the sublimation region.

-Unfortunately the absolute astrometric accuracy of the infrared emission (discussed in Sect.
-5.1) is not sufficient to align the radio and the infrared emission on the scales of interest for this paper, although the radio continuum and the maser emission can be aligned to ~1.3 mas accuracy (Gallimore et al. 2004).
+Unfortunately the absolute astrometric accuracy of the infrared emission (discussed in Sec.
+5.1) is not sufficient to align the radio and the infrared emission on the scales of interest for this paper, although the radio continuum and the maser emission can be aligned to $\sim 1.3$ mas accuracy (Gallimore et al. 2004).
 Given the lack of precise positioning information, one option for the relative alignment would be, given their striking similarities, to match the bright side of the ring-like structure in the K-band continuum with the high density of masers spots.
 However, this does not take into account the implied location of the central black hole.
-If one does so, a more natural choice is to align the centre of the ring with the kinematic centre of the masers (Gallimore & Impellizzeri 2019).
-The overall morphological match between the maser spots, the radio-continuum, and the south-western ridge (side facing the observer) of the K-band continuum is remarkable (see Fig. 4).
-This suggests that the maser and the K-band emission originate from the same region, the dust sublimation ring.
+If one does so, a more natural choice is to align the centre of the ring with the kinematic centre of the masers (Gallimore & Impellizzeri, submitted).
+The overall morphological match between the maser spots, the radio-continuum, and the south-western ridge (side facing the observer) of the K-band continuum is remarkable (see Figure 4).
+This suggests that the maser and the K-band emission originate from the same region. the dust sublimation ring.
 The fact that maser emission is only detected on the side facing the observer is consistent with the directional beaming of the maser emission (masing clouds are located between the central source and observer).
 We only find infrared counterparts of the systemic masers and red masers.
 The weaker blue masers show no infrared counterpart.